 Engaging other partners is a work in progress as other services are being invited on board and there are different personnel to accommodate.
 Currently the structure is there, however processes and ways of communicating are continuing to evolve and improve.
 We already have a communications strategy, and a communications lead so information can be disseminated across the patch to share learning about our work.

-Q: What are some of the barriers you have faced in implementing THRIVE so far?
+What are some of the barriers you have faced in implementing the THRIVE Framework so far?

 We also need to make sure that the services we develop and provide are THRIVE-like.
-We need to hold a mirror up to other services and keep questioning ‘how does the offer fit with THRIVE and is the child, young person and their families benefitting?’.
-It’s essential to have local champions who could keep the THRIVE message at the forefront and make sure that any changes fit with THRIVE.
+We need to hold a mirror up to other services and keep questioning ‘how does the offer fit with the THRIVE Framework and is the child, young person and their families benefitting?’
+It’s essential to have local champions who could keep the THRIVE Framework message at the forefront and make sure that any changes fit with the THRIVE Framework.

-Q: What are some of the facilitators you have faced so far in implementing THRIVE?
+What are some of the facilitators you have faced so far in implementing the THRIVE Framework?

-A: The Commissioning Support Unit is taking a lead role in driving service transformation and THRIVE implementation forward so we have the strategic message coming from the centre of the partnership.
+The Commissioning Support Unit is taking a lead role in driving service transformation and implementation of the THRIVE Framework forward so we have the strategic message coming from the centre of the partnership.
 We have providers working together and not in competition under an ethos of collaboration which helps everyone share learning when previously this did not happen.

-Q: What has been the area so far that has required the biggest culture change in implementing THRIVE?
+What has been the area so far that has required the biggest culture change in implementing the THRIVE Framework?

-A: It is difficult to say as we haven’t implemented THRIVE completely.
-It is a constant work in process and we are working towards using THRIVE as the framework for how we provide services and support families and young people.
+It is difficult to say as we haven’t implemented the THRIVE Framework completely.
+It is a constant work in process and we are working towards using the THRIVE Framework for how we provide services and support families and young people.
 There are aspects of this in place already and work is going on to support all of the needs based groupings:

 - Thriving: Working in schools to support prevention and promotion of emotional health and wellbeing